khashaba/enmacc/readme.md

 # Enmacc

-This is a solution for the Enmacc automation task
+This is a solution for the Enmacc automation task.
+This is just POC not a fully coverd automatin tests

 ## Installation